About The Swedish Association for Survivors of Polio, Accident and Injury (RTP)

 RTPs activities are financed by membership fees, government grants, donations, wills and funding.
 The organization has an annual turnover of EUR 1.55 million.

-Download and read more in our brochure ”When life change (.pdf 897.6 kb)” about membership in The Swedish Association for Survivors of Accident and Injury.
+Download and read more in our brochure ”When life change (.pdf 897.6 kb)” about membership in The Swedish Association for Survivors of Polio, Accident and Injury.

 Within the local RTP organizations members can support and guide each other in their new life situations, for example with contacting authorities.
 Local organization activities include self-help groups and constructive initiatives.